Aeoll/FFmpegify/README.md

 # Tips
 - The frame numbering should be directly before the extension. (e.g MySequence.0034.jpg)
 - The script works for any frame number selected - you do not need to select the fist frame in the sequence.
+- The default max output size is set to 1920 x 1080.
+This can be changed by editing the settings at the top of ffmepgify.py
 - 2 other python files are included which demonstrate alternate settings for output format, conversion speed and bitrate.
 These settings are defined at the top of the file